Merquice/NanoBtFix/README.md

 Built using:

-- NanoApps by nfzerox, couldn't have been made without it!
+- NanoApps by nfzerox on github, couldn't have been made without it!
 - iPod nano reverse-engineering work from the iPod homebrew community
+- ipod_sun by CUB3D on github.

 Special thanks to everyone contributing tools and research for the iPod nano 7th generation.

-If you have any questions, id be happy to help.
+If you have any questions, i'd be happy to help.

 ## License